Tellusant/docs/articles-posts/cost-time-accuracy.md

 ## Cost
 A new enterprise solution has to lead to cost savings and better workflows.
 If this does not happen, the solution can be ever so good.
 It will not matter.

-We recommend implementing our PoluSim solution and using over one planning cycle, often in parallel with existing solutions.
+We recommend implementing our PoluSim solution and using them over one planning cycle, perhaps in parallel with existing solutions.
 In the second cycle, **old forecasting tools should be decommissioned**.
 By doing this, major efficiencies will be realized both at the local operating company level, and at regional and global headquarters.

 ## Time
 PoluSim shortens the turnaround time for generating forecasts.
 Before PoluSim it would take weeks, if not months, to reach a point where forecasts were agreed.
 With PoluSim, this can be achieved in three sub-week cycles.
 Cycles 1 and 2 receive feedback from senior management, cycle 3 finalizes the forcasts.
 In total, less than 2 work weeks are spent on the forecast.